 CALLIGRAPHY SQUARE, SHARJAH

-Tarab Cuts is an hour long piece commissioned by Out of the Machine in 2014.
+Tarab Cuts is an hour long piece composed by John Butcher and performed by saxophonist Butcher and drummer Mark Sanders.
+It was commissioned by Out of the Machine in 2014 and shortlisted for the British Composer Awards.

 Tarab Cuts expands this earlier work into a concert presentation - utilising re-imaginings of many other recorded sources, and adding percussionist Mark Sanders.